arholman-ucsd/calcium-imaging-matlab-script/README.md

-# Calcium Imaging Matlab Script
+# Calcium Imaging MATLAB Script (Run time: 5 min)
-Matlab script for the analysis of calcium imaging linescan data
+MATLAB script for the analysis of calcium imaging linescan data

 ## Step 1: Set paths and open files
 Use the following files to test the code: